Alejogb1/job-board/blog-data/why-am-i-getting-a-typeerror--not-supported-between-instances-of-nonetype-and-str-when-plotting-umap.md

 id: "why-am-i-getting-a-typeerror--not-supported-between-instances-of-nonetype-and-str-when-plotting-umap"
 ---

-alright, so you're hitting that classic `typeerror: '<' not supported between instances of 'nonetype' and 'str'` when trying to plot UMAP, right? yeah, that's a familiar pain. i've banged my head against that wall more times than i'd like to recall. this usually means some data you're feeding into UMAP's plotting function is not what it's expecting, specifically it’s encountering `none` values when it's expecting strings (or numbers that can be compared). let's unpack this.
+, so you're hitting that classic `typeerror: '<' not supported between instances of 'nonetype' and 'str'` when trying to plot UMAP, right? yeah, that's a familiar pain. i've banged my head against that wall more times than i'd like to recall. this usually means some data you're feeding into UMAP's plotting function is not what it's expecting, specifically it’s encountering `none` values when it's expecting strings (or numbers that can be compared). let's unpack this.

 typically, umap itself is working fine. the error is almost always in the way you're structuring your data, or how you're passing it into the plotting step. umap, under the hood, doesn’t directly plot anything, it's the plotting library you are using after umap has produced its embeddings that can throw up this error, like matplotlib or seaborn. most of these plotting functions expect categorical labels as strings or numerical values that can be used to differentiate or color the plotted points and they need to be in the same length as the produced umap embeddings. if you have a mixed list of, for instance, names and missing information, expressed as `none` values, it's a recipe for this particular `typeerror`.